wp-plugins/woocommerce-predictive-search/readme.txt

 == Changelog ==

+= 2.1.9 - 2013/08/03 =
+* Tweaks :
+	* Tested for full compatibility with WordPress v3.6.0
+* Fixes :
+	* Added box-sizing:content-box class attribute for compatibility with new WordPress Twenty Thirteen default theme.
+* Translations :
+	* German translation by Matthias Rimkus

 = 2.1.8 - 2013/07/16 =
 * Features :
 	* Complete UI overhaul and renovation of the plugins admin dashboard.